How to Find an

 • How much does each lesson cost?

-• Is there a cancellation policy?
+• Do you have a cancellation policy?
 If so, are there any fees?

-• Do you offer weekly lessons or package?
+• Do you offer weekly lessons or lesson packages?

 • Is there a family discount available?

-About the lesson curriculum
+About the piano lesson curriculum

 • How many piano students do you teach?
 What ages and levels?